finance calculator

 Deep dive

-Use it to compare 0% intro offers, see if you’ll pay off before the promo ends, and estimate savings after the transfer fee.
+Use it to compare 0% intro offers, see if you’ll pay off before the promo ends, and estimate how much interest you could save after accounting for balance transfer fees.

 FAQs